-Marcus Thorne Bagalà is a Brooklyn, NY based composer whose music is a versatile blend of chamber music, electronic synth exploration and traditional folk music.
+Marcus Thorne Bagalà is an Emmy nominated New York City based composer whose music is a versatile blend of chamber music, electronic synth exploration and traditional folk music.
 His work spans film, tv, podcast, radio and theatre.

 With the Flaming Lips, Marcus co-scored the feature documentary Fathers Of Football (2018), which premiered at The Austin Film Festival.
 He wrote music for the Ric Burns produced documentary Made for Each Other: A History of the Bond Between Humans and Dogs (2019).
 He scored the ongoing docu-series Farmers Footprints (2019), which explores the impact of chemical farming.
 He co-composed music for a series of short documentaries by News and Guts (Dan Rather’s media company) about recipients of the Marshall Scholarship, including a film about astronaut Anne Mcclain.
 He scored the feature horror film, Desolation (2017), which was released by IFC Midnight.
 Most recently, he finished writing the score for the feature documentary Trans Pecos: The Story of Stolen Land and the Loss of America’s Last Frontier, which paints an honest portrait of what is to come if we allow oil interests to supersede the public good.